Ben-Semmler/minishell_42/readme.txt

 -Launching executables
 -Single quote handling
 -Pipes ('|' character)
 -builtin 'echo', option '-n'
+-Redirection '>' for redirecting output
 -builtin 'cd' with only relative and absolute paths -builtin 'pwd', no options

 KNOWN BUGS:
--No known bugs! (they are hiding from us)
+-echo with '-n' option adds a space before the output string

 || is the OR operator.
 It executes the command on the right only if the command on the left returned an error